felixmaldonadoos/CellworldServer/python/classified.md

 server.router.add_route("get_occlusions", get_occlusions)
 ```

-- if you can, convert messages to requests from main.py

-start and stop experiment, set up all routes like get cell locations and print out cell locations
-either cell loc or occlusoins will print index or lists-- figure out which is which

-reset = start
-if get captures stop
-restart again and loop

 2/20--
-- Test all messages and if they are properly routed.
+- Test all messages and if they are properly routed. -- Done
-- Add any other routes if they're missing from main.py (and add them to client)
+- Add any other routes if they're missing from main.py (and add them to client) -- Done for now...
+I think
-- Maybe after I add all my routes I can try turning my while True to a function that does it automatically:
+- Maybe after I add all my routes I can try turning my while True to a function that does it automatically-- Haven't done yet
-- manually send messages vs automatically send messages
+- manually send messages vs automatically send messages-- Also haven't done yet

+2/26--
+- change my laptop IP address and make it a static IP address while connected to eduroam
+  - tip: use ping-- command but more of a action-- how to ping a port
+- Current issues: I can't reset more than once (manually)
+  - Figure out why this issue is happening
+  - Fix it.
+  - Try to do it so messages are automatically sent
+- By friday I want my computer running experiments so current issues don't need to be fixed just yet, can be a
+- last minute thing to fix tomorrow night before friday experiments